DeNatur/bmi_diary/README.md

 - Test the capabilities for creating mobile applicaiton in neumorphic style,
 - Learn how to implement MVVM in Flutter, MVVM is made by using Provider,
 - Learn how to implement SQLLite database in Flutter(in project SQFLite),
+- Learn how to implement AdMob in Flutter

 ## License